May 3

-An actor and motion picture pioneer who made millions laugh, Sir Charles Spenser Chaplin (1889-1977) was born in London.
+An actor and motion picture pioneer who made millions laugh, Sir Charles Spencer Chaplin (1889-1977) was born in London.

 He said, "Life is a tragedy when seen in close-up, but a comedy in long-shot."

-Chaplin joined Mack Sennett's Keystone Film Company, then won international fame with his portrayal of The Little Tramp (1915).
-The silent film's Tramp, with cane, hat and trousers, was a tragic, but memorable figure.
-Naively full of impossible aspirations, defiantly, he triumphs.
+In 1913, Chaplin joined Mack Sennett's Keystone Film Company, then won international fame with his portrayal of The Little Tramp (1915).
+The Tramp, with cane, derby hat, and baggy trousers, was a tragic, but memorable figure.
+Naively full of impossible aspirations, defiantly, he triumphed.
+With originality and carefully choreographed timing, he made people laugh.

 Chaplin described his beloved mustachioed character as: "A tramp, a gentleman, a poet, a dreamer, a lonely fellow, always hopeful of romance and adventure."

-In 1919, the disciplined actor founded the United Artists Corporation (UA) with fellow silent-screen star Mary Pickford.
-With a career of over 50 years, Chaplin was a genius at pantomime, a writer, director, composer, choreographer, and producer.
-His 81 films included the classics City Lights (1931) and Modern Times (1936).
+In 1919, the disciplined actor founded the United Artists Corporation (UA) with Mary Pickford, Douglas Fairbanks, and D.W.
+Griffith.
+With a career of over 50 years, Chaplin was a perfectionist and genius at pantomime; a writer, director, composer, choreographer, and producer.
+His 81 films included the timeless classics City Lights (1931) and Modern Times (1936).

 "You have to believe in yourself, that's the secret," he explained.
 "Even when I was in the orphanage, when I was roaming the street trying to find enough to eat, even then I thought of myself as the greatest actor in the world."